govuk-one-login/di-account-management-frontend/docs/adr/0004-switch-from-redis-to-dynamodb.md

 We will use Dynamo DB as the session storage layer in the express application.
 We picked this option as it is simple, requiring replacing a pluggable dependency in the app.

-The DynamoDB table will become part of the same stack along with and index (users sessions), with SSE enabled using a KMS CMK.
+The DynamoDB table will become part of the same stack along with an index (users sessions), with SSE enabled using a KMS CMK.
 The `users-sessions` index shall be indexed using the session's `user_id` value - which is `sub` from the user's userinfo.
 The table will have Point-in-time-recovery (PITR) disabled as sessions only last for 2 hours and will not need to be